A brief and impressive prelude to a supernova captured by James Webb – rts.ch

 In the Universe, a tiny speck of dust can have different fates, such as joining with others to become a cloud that harbors stars in formation.
 It may also provide a platform for the development of organic molecules that make up life as we know it.
 [Joyce Kang (STScI) – NASA, ESA, CSA]

-Despite the many vital roles dust plays, there is still more of it in the cosmos than current theories about its formation can explain.
+Despite the many vital roles dust plays, there is still more of it in the cosmos than current theories regarding its formation can explain.
 The Universe is obviously operating with a “surplus dust budget”, underlines a communiqué from NASA.

 The US space agency further explains that before Webb, astronomers simply did not have enough detailed information to explore questions of dust production in environments like WR 124.
 It is difficult to know “if its grains were sufficiently large and abundant to survive the supernova and become a significant contributor to the global dust budget.”
 From now on, these questions can be studied with real data.